 Under our current system, voters are often told to vote “strategically”.
 With a ranked ballots you don’t vote against something, you vote for something.

 - Discourages negative campaigning

 Under our current system, candidates often attack each other, throwing insults and accusations in an effort to discredit their opponents.
 With runoff voting, these tactics work against you.
 To win a runoff, you have to appeal to a larger audience – including your opponents’ supporters, in the hope that they might rank you second.
 This means more positive debates, and a more respectful discussion.

 Under our current system, candidates are often pressured to drop out of the race to avoid vote-splitting.
 Most of this happens months before the election, as potential candidates are discouraged from entering the race.
 This happens frequently with young eager candidates being asked not to run by their more experienced colleagues.
 This is the exact opposite experience we want young candidates to have.
 With runoff voting, new voices would be welcomed and encouraged.
 This would lead to more choice, more voices, more engagement, and more diversity.

 - All the Canada’s political parties to choose their leaders

 - A growing number of cities in the United States and around the world

 - The Academy Awards to select its Best Picture Oscar winner

-- The Canadian Press for picking its leading Canadian athletes every year including male and female athletes of the year and team of the year.
+- The Canadian Press to pick its leading Canadian athletes every year including male and female athletes of the year and team of the year.